mwkpe/rand/cpp_guide/cpp_guidelines.md

 * Don't use `camelCase` or `PascalCase`.
 Use `snake_case` as done in Standard C++ and the Standard Library.
 * Don't add type information to names, e.g. Hungarian notation `f_velocity`. [<sub><sup>*(NL.5)*</sup></sub>](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#nl5-avoid-encoding-type-information-in-names)
 * Don't use a leading underscore `_abc` or double underscores `ab__c`.
 These are generally reserved for library implementers or compiler vendors. <sub><sup>*(N4659 5.10.3)*</sup></sub>
-* Avoid using unnecessarily or excessively long names.
+* Avoid using unnecessarily or excessively long names
 ```C++
 int remaining_free_slots_in_symbol_table;  // Please no
 int free_table_slots;  // Better